DouglasUrner/GDP2/how-to/unity-and-github/index.md

    - Make a note about naming conventions and rename the SampleScene.
 1. Fetch the origin (check for changes contributed by your collaborators).
    - Pull if necessary.

+## Learning More

+* [Git Immersion](http://gitimmersion.com) - "a guided tour that walks through the fundamentals of Git, inspired by the premise that to know a thing is to do it."